ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2018

 Simultaneously, we have successfully addressed the poverty-stricken community of Montreal, Canada.
 Through "Food for All", a project driven to provide food for the homeless and hungry, MEDLIFE Concordia partners with volunteering restaurants to support these individuals.
 MEDLIFE Concordia and its volunteers would assemble food packages comprising of a healthy meal, utensils, water, and when possible, a hearty dessert.
 As a group, everyone would walk through the downtown streets of downtown Montreal and deliver to the homeless and hungry.
 Additionally, we would make an effort to spend a few minutes having a conversation with the indigent individuals, hearing of ways we can provide more help, and sometimes give them a few laughs.

 About the Millennium Fellow

-Davindra Singh is completing his last year in Biology.
-In the future, he hopes to continue to a master degree in Biotechnology.
-He enjoys reading books, painting, and dancing.
-He believes that mental health is something that is overlooked in his community due to the fact that it is considered as a taboo.
-Therefore, by making a small difference as being part of this project, he hopes to change this mentality and help those who are in need of help.
+Mental health is something that is overlooked in our community due to the fact that it is considered as a taboo.
+Therefore, by making a small difference as being part of this project we hope to change this mentality and help those who are in need of help.